AI For Basement Flood Calls

 Sewage, drain, odor, and contaminated water concerns

-Outcome: Collect facts without safety promises and send contamination sensitive decisions through qualified staff.
+Outcome: Collect facts without safety promises and send contamination-sensitive decisions through qualified staff.

 Property manager and tenant water loss calls